HathorNetwork/rfcs/text/0000-nft-standard.md

 1. Transaction version is 2 (TOKEN_CREATION_TRANSACTION).
 1. All inputs are HTR inputs.
 1. First output has HTR value and the script is a pushdata with the NFT data followed by a OP_CHECKSIG.
-1. We can have 1 or 0 melt authority output.
+1. It can optionally have a melt authority output (but never more than one).
-1. We can have 1 or 0 mint authority output.
+1. It can optionally have a mint authority output (but never more than one).
-1. We have N outputs with custom token created value (the value can be any number).
+1. It has one or more outputs with the created token (any value is valid).
-1. We can have 1 or 0 HTR output with change value.
+1. It can optionally have an output for the HTR change.

 Any transaction that has this structure will be identified as an NFT and the explorer/wallet screens will show specific NFT information for them.
+The media associated with the NFT will not be shown unless the NFT goes through Hathor Labs' review process.

 ## Output script data